Qiskit/qiskit/CONTRIBUTING.md

 0.8.2 release on pypi.
 The API on these branches are stable and the only changes merged to it are bugfixes.

+* `feature/*` branches:
+Branches under `feature/*` are used to implement epic-level experimental features without guarantee for any backward compatibility and deprecation policy.
+Branch name must be descriptive of the ongoing development, and the branch must be closed after the code is merged back in the main branch.

 ### Release cycle

 In the lead up to a release there are a few things to keep in mind.
 Prior to